mamun2519/devops-with-kubernetes/10.  Volumes & Persistent Storage/readme.md

 Now all photos will be stored safely in `/mnt/data`, and they’ll stay even if the Pod is restarted ✅

-Then create a new Pod and check if `/mnt/data/test.txt` still exists.

----

-🎉 That’s it!
-Now you understand how **Kubernetes Persistent Storage** really works.

----

-Let’s go Juboraj 💪
-Finish this assignment and get ready for the next class —

 📚 **Lesson 13: Kubernetes StatefulSet — Managing Stateful Applications (like Databases)**

 Would you like me to start **Lesson 13** now?